malcolmangsh/EE4216-Project/README.md

-These are the source code that we did for our project
+These are the source codes that we did for our project